 When you are lucky enough to find that perfect employee you need to do all that you can to keep them from jumping ship.

 Organizations today understand the importance of hanging on to good talent and look for ways to improve the worker experience.

-Why do employees quit their job?
+Why do employees quit their jobs?

-There is a lot of research that suggests that employees don’t leave organizations, they leave supervisors.
+There is a lot of research that suggests that employees don’t leave organizations.
+They leave supervisors.

 People who manage people need to develop skills in supervision and leadership.

 For this reason, developing managers is an important part of a structured leadership development process.

 Well trained managers can be the catalyst for employee development and be an integral part of organizational succession planning.

 It is important for managers to have the skills to identify potential in employees and a structured process to develop the people who work for them.

 One of the many measures of organizational success is employee turnover.